idris-lang/Idris2/docs/source/tutorial/interfaces.rst

 this interface, and ``s`` can then be determined from the implementation.
 This is declared with the ``| m`` after the interface declaration.
 We call ``m`` a *determining parameter* of the ``MonadState`` interface, because it is the parameter used to find an implementation.
+This is similar to the concept of *functional dependencies* `in Haskell <https://wiki.haskell.org/Functional_dependencies>`_.

 .. [#ConorRoss] Conor McBride and Ross Paterson.
 2008.
 Applicative programming
        with effects.
 J. Funct.
 Program.
 18, 1 (January 2008),